 2) program, a new eprom 2716, the contents of the firmware for the MK83 given me by the person at the time of Modena, to install it on my MK83 and groped to make the loading of ITS CP / M: this has allowed us to develop the My MK83 operating system CP / M for MK83.

-Waiting to recover a pair of drive 5.25 "working with the same characteristics for the system MK3000 and who knows, maybe even its operating system CP / M original, I will correctly interface to a pair of 3.5" drives with MK83 firmware and operating system CP / M MK83.
+Waiting to recover a pair of drive 5.25 "working with the same characteristics for the system MK3000 and who knows, maybe even its operating system CP / M original, I shall properly interface with a pair of 3.5" drives with MK83 firmware and operating system CP / M MK83.

 I have my card with MK82 z80 2.5 MHz and FDC 1771.
-Upload the bios to F000H and booting CP / M from floppy disk size 8 "x 128byte sectors SSSD 26 track 77 track single sided single density.
+Upload F000H in the bios and booting CP / M from floppy disk size 8 "x 128byte sectors SSSD 26 track 77 track single sided single density.

 If you try to read a diskette with the command MK82 r0, r0, and then 0.1, 2.1 I see a video that correctly reads the sectors.